City Baking Guide

 Winter

-Indoor heating plus thin mountain air can dry dough quickly; keep dough covered and support hydration.
+Indoor heating plus thin mountain air can dry dough quickly, so keep dough covered and support hydration before making bigger formula changes.

 Spring